jactan77/simple-calculator/README.md

 - **Scientific Calculator Features:** Extend the calculator with functionalities such as trigonometric operations, logarithms, and exponentiation.
 - **Memory Function:** Introduce memory buttons (M+, M-, MR, MC) to store and recall values.
 - **Improved UI/UX:** Enhance the user interface for a more intuitive and visually appealing experience.
-- **Database Integration:** Implement MongoDB as a cloud-based storage solution, providing secure, scalable, and persistent storage for user data and calculation history.
 - **Enhanced API Capabilities:** Expand API functionality to support advanced user profile management and multi-device synchronization of calculator history.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details
+See the [LICENSE](LICENSE) file for more details.